 The OM partitioning parameters are a novelty added in C-RIVE.
-Indeed, former version of C-RIVE did not include any parameter to define the partitioning of OM into DOM and POM and then further into their corresponding fractions $DOM{1,2,3}$ and $POM{1,2,3}$ (see Fig. 1 for the definitions).
+Indeed, the former version of C-RIVE did not include any parameter to define the partitioning of OM into DOM and POM and then further into their corresponding fractions $DOM{1,2,3}$ and $POM{1,2,3}$ (see Fig. 1 for the definitions).
 In the recent development of C-RIVE, the total organic carbon (TOC) is initially divided into dissolved (DOM) and particulate (POM) forms by t parameter (Fig. 1).
-Then, DOM is divided into biodegradable (BDOM) and refractory (DOM_3) fractions by b_1 parameter.
-Then, thanks to s_1 parameter, BDOM is further divided into (i) DOM_1 as the limiting substrate (rapidly biodegradable DOM in 5 days) and (ii) DOM_2 (slowly biodegradable DOM in
+Then, DOM is divided into biodegradable (BDOM) and refractory

-95 45 days).
-POM is similarly divided into its constituent fractions using b2 and s2 parameters.
-The equations concerning these five parameters and that of OM degradation are accessible in supplementary material section A3.
+(DOM3) fractions by b_1 parameter.
+Then, thanks to s_1 parameter, BDOM is further divided into (i) DOM1 as the limiting substrate (rapidly biodegradable DOM in 5 d) and (ii) DOM2 (slowly biodegradable DOM in 45 d).
+POM is similarly divided into its constituent fractions using b_2 and s_2 parameters.
+The equations concerning these five parameters and that of OM degradation are accessible in Sect.
+S1.3.
 To further clarify, the only required forced information is TOC that comes from experimental data.
-Therefore, the five OM partitioning parameters (t, b1, b2, s1, s2) give us the possibility to conduct a sensitivity analysis to quantify their influence on DO concentration.
-Using this OM partitioning model and depending on these five parameters, we are able to convert time varying TOC of boundary conditions, per say river inflows, into time varying DOM{1,2,3} and POM{1,2,3} fractions.
+Therefore, the five OM partitioning parameters (t, b_1 , b_2 , s_1 , s_2) give us the possibility to conduct a sensitivity analysis to quantify their influence on DO concentration.
+Using this OM partitioning model and depending on these five parameters, we are able to convert time-varying TOC of boundary conditions per se river inflows, into time-varying DOM{1,2,3} and POM{1,2,3} fractions.